 The Viking helmets were extremely rare and expensive and therefore typically only worn by very rich Vikings.
-You could compare it with owning a Lamborghini today, in fact, only one of these helmets have ever been found, it was in a war grave north of Oslo in Norway.
-As you can see the helmet has no horns, and there has never been found any Viking helmets with horns.
+You could compare it with owning a Lamborghini today, in fact, only one of these helmets has ever been found, it was in a war grave north of Oslo in Norway.
+As you can see the helmet has no horns, and there have never been found any Viking helmets with horns.
 However there have been found ceremonial helmets with horns, but those date back to the bronze age.

 The Viking sword #4

 The sword was only for the wealthiest of the Vikings, such as kings or very successful merchants.
 The Viking sword was by far the best melee weapon and could be the deciding factor in any battle.
 A Typical Viking sword was about 90 centimeters in length, and the blade was often decorated with beautiful carvings and plated with silver or gold.

 The handle would be decorated with precious metals and formed with ornate designs.
 The Vikings would often name their sword, and when he died, the sword would often be buried with him.
 But sometimes the sword would stay in the family, and be inherited by a family member.
 The Viking sword was a very costly weapon, and not everyone could afford to let it be buried.